dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 > .\disable-subscriptions-in-maestro.ps1 # disables subscriptions in Maestro
 ```

-## 2. Add triggers for the `main` branch to all pipeline definitions.
-Merge this change to the `master` branch of the GitHub repo
+## 2. Add `main` triggers to YAML pipelines

-1. Find all YAML definitions of pipelines in your repository that are triggered by changes in the `master` branch and add (not replace) the `main` branch
+1. Find all YAML definitions of pipelines in your repository that are triggered by changes in the `master` branch
+2. Add the `main` branch (do not remove `master` yet)
-2. Then merge this change to your `master`
+3. Then merge this change to the `master` of your GitHub repo

 **Example:**